2013 State of Origin series: Game III

 New South Wales captain Paul Gallen was unable to recover from a sustained injury and was subsequently ruled out of the series decider.
 James Tamou returned from disciplinary suspension to rejoin the front-row and replace Gallen, whilst Robbie Farah was handed the captaincy role.
 Other changes saw James McManus and Boyd Cordner replace Nathan Merritt on the wing and Josh Reynolds on the bench, respectively.
 Fullback Jarryd Hayne was once again ruled out due to an ongoing hamstring injury.
 No changes in game three were made for Queensland.

 Queensland extended their record to eight consecutive series in a decider that featured a streaker, and the post-Olympics attendance record for Stadium Australia.
-The attendance of 83,813 beat the previous record of 83,702 set just 10 days earlier for a rugby union Test between The Wallabies and the British & Irish Lions.
+The attendance of 83,813 beat the previous record of 83,702 set just 10 days earlier for a rugby union Test between Australia and the British & Irish Lions.
 Unlike in the first two games, the decider was closely contested in the first half with both sides getting across the line inside the first half-hour.
 In the 10th minute, Johnathan Thurston weaved his way through some lazy Blues defence after a shift to the left broke down, to score next to the posts.
 He converted his own try to give the Maroons a 6-0 lead.
 The ensuing set resulted in Thurston adding another 2 points after James Maloney was penalised for a shoulder charge on the kicker Cooper Cronk.
 QLD lead 8-0 after 15 minutes.
 The Blues hit back in the 25th minute after consecutive penalties and some clever work by Josh Morris saw James McManus score in the corner.
 The conversion by James Maloney was unsuccessful leaving the score at 8-4 and that's how it remained at half time, with Queensland producing some desperate defence to prevent NSW from scoring.